Minimal decomposition entropy and optimal representations of absolutely maximally entangled states: Abstract

 \section{Abstract}

 Understanding and classifying multipartite entanglement is fundamental to quantum information processing.
-A useful measure of multipartite entanglement is the minimal decomposition entropy, defined as the minimum of the R\'{e}nyi entropy $S_q$ associated with the state’s decomposition over all local product bases.
-This quantity identifies the product bases in which the state is maximally localized, thereby yielding optimal representations for analyzing local-unitary equivalence and structural properties of multipartite states.
+This work focuses on absolutely maximally entangled (AME) states, a class of highly entangled states characterized by their maximal entanglement across any bipartitions.
+To analyze and classify AME states, we employ the minimal decomposition entropy, defined as the minimum R\'{e}nyi entropy $S_q$ associated with the state’s decomposition over all local product bases.
+This quantity identifies the product bases in which the state is maximally localized, thereby yielding optimal representations for analyzing properties of AME states.

-We investigate the minimal decomposition entropy for absolutely maximally entangled (AME) states, a class of highly entangled states characterized by their maximal entanglement across any bipartitions.
-We present a numerical algorithm for computing the minimal decomposition entropy for finite $q>1$.
-Entropy distributions for AME and Haar-random states are obtained for $q=2$ and $q=\infty$ in qubit, qutrit, and ququad systems.
-For $q=2$, AME states of four qutrits and four ququads exhibit smaller minimal decomposition entropy than Haar-random states, indicating more localized optimal representations.
-For $q=\infty$, corresponding to the geometric measure of entanglement, AME states display higher entanglement than Haar-random states.
-The algorithm additionally produces simpler and sparser decompositions of known AME states, aiding in distinguishing genuinely quantum AME states from those associated with classical combinatorial designs.
+We develop an efficient algorithm for computing the minimal decomposition entropy for finite $q>1$ and compare AME and Haar-random states for \( q = 2 \) and \( q = \infty \) in qubit, qutrit, and ququad systems.
+For \( q = 2 \), AME states of four qutrits and ququads show lower minimal entropy than generic states, indicating sparser optimal forms.
+For \( q = \infty \)---related to the geometric measure of entanglement---AME states exhibit higher entanglement.
+The algorithm also simplifies known AME states into sparser representations, aiding in distinguishing genuinely quantum AME states from those constructible from classical combinatorial designs.
+Our results advance the classification of AME states and demonstrate the utility of minimal decomposition entropy as both a local unitary invariant and a tool for state simplification.